ystael/chicago-ug-math-bib/advanced/foundations.md

 [MR 2768678](https://mathscinet.ams.org/mathscinet-getitem?mr=2768678)

-This three-volume collection spanning over 2000 pages is the de facto reference compendium for modern set theory.
+A three-volume collection spanning over 2000 pages, this is the de facto reference compendium for modern set theory.
-This text is meant for the professional researcher.
-PhD students (like me) spend weeks understanding offhand remarks and lone paragraphs in here.
+This text is meant for the professional researcher; I have seen postdocs and above learning out of material in here.
+I recommend reading this if Jech doesn't provide the depth and complexity desired; this is possible but highly unlikely at the undergraduate level.